swan-maillard/takima-obsidian/MASTER 3/05 - Java.md

     - `HashMap`: Backed by a hash table.
 Average O(1) insertion and lookup.
 No ordering guarantees on keys.
     - `LinkedHashMap`: Maintains a doubly-linked list of the entries, preserving insertion order (or access order, if configured).
 Slightly higher overhead than `HashMap`.
     - `TreeMap`: Backed by a Red-Black tree.
 Keys are stored in a sorted order.
 Insertion, removal, and lookup run in O(log n) time.
-- **Use Cases**:
-	- `HashMap` is typically preferred for general-purpose key-value storage with fast lookups.
-	- `LinkedHashMap` is useful if you need to iterate keys/values in insertion order (for example, in caching scenarios).
-	- `TreeMap` is ideal when you need to iterate over keys in sorted order or quickly fetch subsets of keys (e.g., in a range).

 ---